Azure/AzureDataLake/docs/Release_Notes/2017/2017_04_24/USQL_Release_Notes_2017_04_24.md

 ###### `IMPORT PACKAGE` (U-SQL)

 The `IMPORT PACKAGE` statement will import all the assembly references, variable declarations and resource deployments exported by the specified package.
 The package identifier will be resolved in the static context of its invocation and can refer to a package in the current account or a different Azure Data Lake Analytics account.
-The optional argument can provide parameters that can be used inside the package.
+The optional arguments can be used inside the package.

-If conflicting assemblies or references are being referenced, imported or deployed, errors are raised once a package is getting imported in the main U-SQL script.
+If conflicting assemblies or references are being referenced, imported or deployed, errors are raised once a package gets imported in the main U-SQL script.

     Import_Package_Statement :=
       'IMPORT' 'PACKAGE' Global_Identifier ['(' [Argument_List] ')'] [Package_Alias].